 GPS Receiver and cable must be mounted above any potential standing water, snow depth, leaves or other obstructions and is protected from the weather.

 10 ft.
 (3 m) GPS cable supplied.
 Extension cables available from Primex.

 Maximum total distance of the GPS cable to the Transmitter cannot exceed 200 ft.
 (60.96 m).

-GPS cable located outdoors: cable routing to inside of building requires 2 in.
+GPS cable located outdoors: cable routing to the inside of the building requires 2 in.
 (5 cm) minimum conduit and weatherhead.
-Use of a GelWrap splice enclosure is strongly recommended.
+The use of a GelWrap splice enclosure is strongly recommended.

 GPS and extension cables connections must be weatherproofed.